 An additional degree of security is provided by biometric authentication.
 Your fingerprint and facial traits are difficult for someone to duplicate, even if they manage to figure out your password.
 It’s a practical and safe method of protecting your computer from cybercriminals.

 Many use their fingerprints or their face scans to unlock their phone.
-All such security is now provided by computers.
+All such security is now provided by computers, especially the business computers.
 For a person who very often forgets their passwords, having their computer unlocked by their face or fingerprint may make life much easier.

 Hardware encryption: